kampersanda/cda-tries/README.md

 # cda-tries

-This library provides a C++ implementation of compressed double-array tries for a static string dictionary, which supports two primitive operations:
+This C++ library implements compressed double-array tries for a static string dictionary, described in the article.

-* Lookup(q) returns the ID in [0, N) if string q is stored, where N is the number of strings.
+* S. Kanda, K. Morita, and M. Fuketa, "Compressed double-array tries for string dictionaries supporting fast lookup", _Knowledge and Information Systems_, online first. [[preprint](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxzaG5za2tuZHxneDoyNjVjZDNjNDcyNDk1ZDg)]

-* Access(i) returns the string with ID i in [0, N), that is, Access(Lookup(q)) = q if q is stored.
+In addition CDA and DALF, which are previous compressed double-array tries, are included at [previous-tries](https://github.com/kamp78/cda-tries/tree/master/previous-tries).

 ## How to compile the library